Is Legoland & Dubai Parks and Resorts Open in the Summer?

 Dubai parks and Resorts Motiongate Kung Fu Panda

 Have you visited Dubai Parks & Resorts in the summer?
 Any more tips to share with other parents?
-Leave them in the comments below!
+Please leave them in the comments below!

 Follow:

 This post is not sponsored.
-We have previously visited as members of the media but we ae also paid up annual pass holders of Dubai Parks & Resorts who visit regularly.
-This page contains affiliate links which may earn us a small commission should you make a purchase.
-You can read our terms of use here.
+We have previously visited as members of the media but we have also regularly visited the parks as a family with annual passes to Dubai Parks & Resorts.
+This page contains affiliate links which may earn us a small commission should you make a purchase.ย You can read our terms of use here.